 It wasn’t until the middle of the 20th century that Aloe Vera began to be grown commercially in the U.S., primarily in South Texas.
 In a relatively short period of time, Aloe Vera has become the number one herb of preference for both external and internal uses.
 It seems to be a paradox that at a time of so many breakthroughs in science and medicine more and more people are seeking natural alternatives for many of their health problems.

 Today, as we look for more natural methods of treatments, researchers are beginning to verify that the ancients were justified in their use of Aloe Vera.
-They have shown that the polysaccharides, glycoproteins, minerals, vitamins, amino acids, enzymes and other active ingredients that are present in aloe vera, do in fact have therapeutic properties.
+They have shown that the polysaccharides and other active ingredients that are present in Aloe Vera, do in fact have therapeutic properties.

-It is encouraging to know that there is a natural plant product (Aloe Vera) available that is regarded as safe (GRAS) by the FDA.
-A product that has been consumed by millions of people around the world and has stood the test of time.
-Indeed, time has shown that Aloe Vera is truly one of nature’s miracles.
+It is encouraging to know that there is a natural plant product, Aloe Vera, available that is regarded as safe (GRAS) by the FDA.
+A product that has been consumed by millions of people around the world and has stood the test of time, demonstrating that Aloe Vera is truly one of nature’s miracles.